ecmwf/ecmwf-opendata/README.md

 - All of the odd numbered ensemble members use `number = [num for num in range(1,51,2)]`.
 - To download the control member, use `type = "cf"`.

-### Download the Tropical Cyclone tracks from ECMWF's 00UTC ENS forecast (Set I-iii)
+### Download the Tropical Cyclone tracks from ECMWF's 00UTC ENS forecast

 The Tropical Cyclone tracks are identified by the keyword `type = "tf"`.